 Operation Eco’s Starting Initiatives

-If you’ve read our blog, “Operation Eco”, or our earlier blog, “Renovating Our Environment (Without Deteriorating Our Environment)”, you know about our initiative to be environmentally neutral – not just carbon neutral – by 2030.
+If you’ve read our blog, “Operation Eco”, or our earlier blog, “Renovating Our Environment (Without Deteriorating Our Environment)”, you know about our initiative to become a carbon neutral company by 2030 and fully sustainable by 2035.
 In our first steps as a fully focused team, we’ve brainstormed and begun making small changes for big impact.
 Read on to see what these main efforts are, and how we’ve started to progress toward our goal.

 Getting & Promoting Eco-Friendly Supplies (& Staying Away from Single-Use Plastics)